scarioscia/scarioscia.github.io/service/index.md

 ---
 # Teaching

-I have enjoyed teaching since I became a Tutor in the Writing Center as an undergraduate at Georgetown University.
+I've enjoyed teaching since I became a Tutor in the Writing Center as an undergraduate at Georgetown University.
 We explored approaches to pedagogy and assessment, and I was excited by the chance to connect with others through teaching.
 I have furthered my training at Johns Hopkins through workshops offered by the Center for the Integration of Research, Teaching, and Learning [(CIRTL)](https://www.cirtl.net/) and the JHU Center for Educational Resources [(CER)](https://cer.jhu.edu/).

 ### Teaching Assistant